 The following forms or information are required to be submitted in either Grants.gov or ND Grants.
 The Standard Forms (SF) are submitted either through Grants.gov, through forms generated in ND Grants, or as an attachment in ND Grants.
-Applicants may also access the SFs at https://www.grants.gov/web/grants/forms/sf-424-family.html.
+Applicants may also access the SFs at SF-424 Family | Grants.gov.